 Youth Leadership Academy

-The KIDS PLUS Youth Leadership Academy helps young people develop the skills and capacity to serve their communities now and in the future.
-Approximately 50 ninth-grade participants and 10 to 15 volunteer adult mentors join together in a series of interactive workshops that help build relationships and sharpen their leadership, communication, and team-building abilities.
-This nine-month intergenerational program concludes with a community service project in the spring that is selected, planned and carried out by the participants.
-The project empowers the young people to use their newly honed knowledge and skills, promotes the power of youth-adult partnerships, and helps community members to view youth as amazing resources and leaders.
-Sponsorships and donations from businesses, foundations, service organizations, and individuals provide the critical funding support that makes Youth Leadership possible.
-It takes a village to encourage the next generation of leaders!
+The KIDS PLUS Youth Leadership Academy was created in 1998 to help young people develop the skills and capacity to serve their communities now and in the future.
+Each year, approximately 50 ninth-graders and 10 to 15 volunteer adult mentors joined together in a series of interactive workshops that helped build relationships and sharpen their leadership, communication, and team-building abilities.
+This nine-month intergenerational program concluded with a community service project in the spring that was chosen, planned and carried out by the participants.
+The project empowered the young people to use their newly honed knowledge and skills, promoted the strength of youth-adult partnerships, and helped community members to view youth as amazing resources and leaders.
+More than 1,200 young people and 375 adult mentors from Hibbing-Chisholm; International Falls; Cloquet-Fond du Lac; the Quad Cities of Virginia, Mountain Iron, Eveleth, and Gilbert; Duluth; and Superior were part of this program.

 KIDS PLUS Communities